umituz/turkticaret-case/README.md

 - **Query optimization** with proper relationship loading
 - **API resource transformation** for efficient data serialization

-## 🚀 Deployment

-### Production Considerations
-- Multi-stage Docker builds for optimized images
-- Environment-specific configuration files
-- Health checks for all services
-- Secrets management for sensitive data
-- Resource limits and monitoring
-- Database migration strategies

-## 🤝 Contributing

-1. Follow the coding standards defined in CLAUDE.md files
-2. Ensure 100% test coverage for new features
-3. Use Docker environment for all development
-4. Write comprehensive documentation
-5. Follow the established architectural patterns

 ## 📝 License

 This project is developed as a case study for TurkTicaret technical assessment.

 ---

-**Note**: This project demonstrates modern Laravel development practices with Docker containerization, comprehensive testing, and enterprise-grade architecture patterns.